papercss/papercss/README.md

 - change directories to papercss `cd papercss`
 - run `npm install`
 - _make changes to .less files within source_
-- preview changes with `npm start` and go to http://localhost:8080 (changes are automaticall reloaded on page)
+- preview changes with `npm start` and go to http://localhost:8080 (changes are automatically reloaded on page)
 - OR run `npm run build` to create the new CSS in the /dist folder

 ## Contributing